OData Connector - Publishing Data - Features

 return l_ret

-To define a single data record as the return value of the function, the fields of the Entity Type are added to a map, which are then returned.
+To define a single data record as the function's return value, the fields of the entity type are added to a map, and the map is returned.

 def l_param = g_oFunctionParameters['ID']